 I’m really happy about the news.
 I served on the sub-committee that made recommendations on this issue, so I had a strong interest in seeing an affirmative vote go through.
-I covered this in more depth over at All Indie Writers if you’re interested.
+I covered this in more depth over at All Freelance Writing if you’re interested.
 But here’s an excerpt covering the basic requirements for indies:

 Here is a quick run-down of the new membership requirements as they apply to self-published books:

 - You must earn at least $2000 from a single work within two years to be eligible for active member status (with voting privileges).